-1. Artix-7 does not support x8 Gen1.
+1. x8 Gen2 configuration is not supported.
+Artix-7 does not support x8 Gen1.

 Resource Utilization

 Table 2-2 illustrates a subset of IP core configurations and the device utilization estimates.
 Variation in tools and optimization settings can result in variance of these reported numbers.